chony2k/prueba/readme.txt

 	- A view that using phrases as a list two elements secuences of strings, detects which elements are string's rotation

-	  The view works by firstly separating each phrase body into subsets of two, then applying a is_rotation function to come up witht he phrases that match the condition.
+	  The view works by firstly separating each phrase body into subsets of two, then applying a is_rotation function to come up with he phrases that match the condition.

+	  Notice that if two words are the same, we assume that one is a valid rotation of the other.

 To install the project: